Haldrion/rcos-status-updates/fall_2018/week_01.md

 ## Anything Blocking?

 > Not sure of the requirements.
-Need blutooth?
+Need bluetooth?
 Long range NFC?
-What do out useres want?
+What do out users want?

 ## Notes